Introduction

 Greek text

 And around this time came Jesus, a wise man, if, in fact, one should call him a man, for he was a doer of unexpected works, a teacher of people who, with pleasure, receive the truth.
-And many Judeans on the one hand, and even many from the gentiles on the other hand, he drew to himself.
+And many Judeans on the one hand, and even many from the Hellenic on the other hand, he drew to himself.
 He was the Christ.
 And when, because of an accusation from the foremost men among us, Pilate sentenced him to a cross, those who had first loved him did not cease.
 For he appeared to them the third day, alive again, the divine prophets having told both these things and myriad other wonderful things concerning him.
 Even until now the tribe of Christians, named for him, has not disappeared.

 Eusebius incorrectly identifies the Testimonium as found after Josephus’ account of John’s death, but his version is nearly identical to the Greek text of Josephus.
 Eusebius also reproduces the Testimonium in two other places.
 One of these, Manifestation 5.44, was written in the decade or two after his Church History, and only survives in a Syriac translation from the fifth century.
 The other, Demonstration of the Gospel 3.5.142, was written in the decade or two before the Church History, and has several textual differences.